 Metric 5: Energy Efficiency.
-During the same 10 second walk we record positive work done by the motors and plot the power usage estimate in Figure 5.
+During the same 10 second walk we record positive work done by the motors and plot the power usage in Figure 5.
 Interestingly the Agility Controller uses less energy than both RL controllers, when accounting for the difference in distance traveled.
 This is also apparent visually during tests, as the RL controllers stomp more loudly.
-Although our method of approximating energy usage is not perfect, it is interesting to realize that at least 33 J/m are not being spent usefully by the RL controllers.
-We hypothesize that higher energy usage might correspond to the situation where our RL controllers would always anticipate disturbances, so we noticed hardware execution has more stompy touchdowns and more impact forces to be prepared for a disturbance at any time.
+It is interestingly to realize that at least 33 J/m are not being spent usefully by the RL controllers.
+We hypothesize that higher energy usage might correspond to the situation where our RL controllers would always anticipate disturbances, so we noticed hardware execution has more stompy touchdowns and more impact forces to be prepared for a disturbance at anytime.
 These results suggest the next iteration of our SaW reward function, which will emphasize smaller ground contact forces.
-The energy profile was not recorded for Single Contact++ due to a hardware failure close to the submission deadline.
+The energy profile were not recorded for Single Contact++ due to a hardware failure during unrelated experiments close to the submission deadline.